go-kawser/PenguinFashion-Modern-Winterwear-E-Commerce-Experience/README.md

 ---

-## Deployment & CI recommendations
+### Deployment and CI recommendations

-For a production-looking demo, deploy to Netlify, Vercel, or GitHub Pages.
+**For a production-looking demo, deploy to Netlify, Vercel, or GitHub Pages.**

-- Netlify: connect the repo and deploy.
+- **Netlify:** connect the repo and deploy.
 Use Netlify Functions for serverless endpoints.
-- Vercel: instant static deployments with serverless function support.
+- **Vercel:** instant static deployments with serverless function support.
-- GitHub Pages: good for simple demos; add a `gh-pages` branch or use Actions to deploy.
+- **GitHub Pages:** good for simple demos; add a `gh-pages` branch or use Actions to deploy.

 CI tip: Add a lightweight GitHub Action to validate HTML/CSS and deploy to your chosen host.
 I can scaffold a `deploy.yml` action that runs on push to `main` and deploys to GitHub Pages or Netlify.

 ---

-## Accessibility & performance
+## Accessibility and performance

 - Semantic markup, keyboard focus styles, and ARIA attributes where necessary.
 - Images use `loading="lazy"` and explicit dimensions for layout stability.